Sachar Dental NYC

-A “dental crown” and a “cap” for a tooth are the same thing.
+A “dental crown” and a “dental cap” for a tooth are the same thing.

 What is a dental crown?

 A dental crown is a cap that is placed over a tooth that is damaged due to either decay or trauma.
-For example, when you have a cavity, part of your tooth is eroded or destroyed.
-When the cavity is too large to be repaired with just a filling or bonding, a crown may be necessary.
-A crown is fabricated in the laboratory to fit the exact shape of the damaged tooth.
-It restores the shape, function and appearance of the original tooth.
-A crown covers the whole tooth.
+For example, when you have a dental cavity, part of your tooth is eroded or destroyed.
+When the cavity is too large to be repaired with just a simple dental filling or bonding, a dental crown may be necessary.
+A dental crown is custom fabricated in a dental laboratory to fit the exact shape and size of the tooth being crowned.
+It restores the shape, function, strength and appearance of the original tooth.
+A dental crown covers the whole tooth.

-The dental crown is constructed of porcelain or porcelain over metal.
-At Sachar Dental NYC, we always use the least toxic materials possible.
-When it comes to dental crowns, we only use porcelain or porcelain over precious metals.
+A dental crown is made of porcelain or porcelain layered over metal.
+At Sachar Dental NYC, we always use the least toxic dental materials possible.
+When it comes to our dental crowns, we only use porcelain or porcelain layered over precious metals.
 We do not use non-precious metals in our practice, which are still commonly used in other offices.
 Our dental crowns may cost us more to make in a dental laboratory, but we do not pass these costs on to our patients.

 Why would I need dental crown?

 A patient may need a dental crown when a tooth is damaged due to trauma or extensive tooth decay.
 When the damaged area of the tooth, is large enough that it can not be restored with a simple dental filling, the next step is to place a dental cap or dental crown.
 The dental crown covers the whole tooth and restores the tooth to its original shape, strength and function.
 A dental crown may be necessary for any of the following: